 Steeped in a multi-cultural heritage and history, Kampala city is a modern and rapidly growing commercial and an administrative capital of Uganda and a seat of a thriving Buganda kingdom.
 Kampala’s rise to a power center began 100yrs ago when the British elected their colonial flag atop the newly constructed fort on old Kampala hill declaring Uganda as a protectorate.
-The British named the new established regional colonial office and the capital as Kampala from the local Baganda name of these hills; “Akasozi k’empala” translated as “a hill of Impala” after the beautiful antelope that was abundant in these rich hunting grounds of the Buganda kings and princes.
+The British named the new established regional colonial office and the capital as Kampala from the local Baganda name of these hills; “Akasozi k’empala” translated as “a hill of Impala”.
+These hills were the royal hunting grounds that hosted numerous Impala and several other wildlife.

 Today the city stretches over an area of 190km2, outgrowing the original historical 7-hills that made up the city by independence time.
 With a youthful population of up to 3m people on a single day, Kampala is a melting pot of diversity from business, political, cultural and religious classes earning it a name “the city that never sleeps”.